 The Bare Essentials

-Most flashes, including the one you probably already have, include that capability.
-And that's the only thing that is mandatory.
+Most detachable flashes have a manual capability.
+And that's the only thing that is mandatory, because you are going to learn how to light in manual mode.
 If your flash has that, skip buying another flash for right now until you have a chance to play with the gear you already have.
-You may really be surprised at what you can learn to do with it.
+Moving into off-camera lighting is going to be very inexpensive for you.

-And that's the basics on your flash.
-Let's look at the gear you'll need to turn it into your own little portable lighting studio…
+That's everything you need to know about your flash for right now.
+Next, we'll learn about the gear you'll need to turn it into your own little portable lighting studio…

 NEXT: Your Studio-to-Go: A Basic Kit